MOW Scheduler History

 - has Phil been a reliable volunteer lately?

 Our system provides tools to help the volunteer coordinators with all the problems and questions described above.

 - web based “cloud” system requires no special equipment, software or skills other than a standard web browser on a desktop or mobile system, and an Internet connection.

 - email or SMS text reminders automatically sent to volunteers about their upcoming shifts

-- a simple (but powerful) searchable contact manager for volunteers and internal staff, with a flexible tag system to match the evolving searchability needs of the organization
+- a simple (but powerful) searchable contact manager for volunteer and internal staff contacts, with a flexible tag system to match the evolving searchability needs of the organization

 - daily and weekly calendar views show at a glance which shifts are short-handed